 Disciplinary action will normally follow the progressive stages.
 All decisions shall be based upon a preponderance of the evidence (i.e., evidence which establishes that it is more likely than not that the employee violated the rules of conduct).
-The president of DRI will determine if a misconduct or failure to perform is serious enough to warrant eliminating one or more stages.
+[In special situations involving threats to life, limb or property t] The president of DRI will determine if a misconduct or failure to perform is serious enough to warrant eliminating one or more stages.
+[1 and 2].
 Formal disciplinary procedures normally follows five stages:

-Stage 1 - Formal Verbal Warning
+Stage 1 Formal Verbal Warning

-Stage 2 - Written Warning
+Stage 2 Written Warning

-Stage 3 - Final Written Warning
+Stage 3 Final Written Warning

-Stage 4 - Review
+Stage 4 Review

-Stage 5 - Appeal and Disciplinary Action
+Stage 5 Appeal and Disciplinary Action